Chesterton Community Sports College

 Admissions outside the normal admission round for secondary transfer at 11 years old should be made directly to the Academy.

-Admission Outside of the Normal Age Group - Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+Admission outside the Normal Age Group - Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.

 If an applicant is refused, there is a statutory right to appeal to the Academy Trust.
 An independent appeal panel will hear the appeal.
 Further details of the appeal procedure are available upon request.